(Americans with Disabilities Act of 1990) Section 37.123

 ADA Paratransit service is offered for persons with disabilities who cannot access the fixed routes due to a physical or mental impairment, and have an origin and destination within 3/4 of a mile of the fixed routes.
 If you are approved as an ADA client this will only pertain to the trips taken within the ADA service area, otherwise you will be classified as a Demand & Response client.

-The application will be reviewed by the Director of Administration and the Director of Quality Assurance who will visit the location on the application to determine if it is possible to get to the fixed route safely with no barriers.
+The application will be reviewed by the ADA Coordinator who will visit the location on the application to determine if it is possible to get to the fixed route safely with no barriers.
 The application must state exactly why you cannot ride the fixed routes.
 Incomplete applications will be returned so that they can be completed.

 Simply having a disability does not qualify you for ADA Paratransit.
 Individuals may be ADA Paratransit eligible on the basis of a temporary or permanent disability.
 Determination of whether, as a practical matter, the individual can independently use the regular fixed route transit service.
 The process is to ensure that only persons who meet the regulatory criteria are regarded as eligible for ADA Paratransit.

 Brazos Transit District has established a process for determining ADA Paratransit eligibility.
 Eligibility is to be strictly limited to certain categories of individuals:

 - Any person with a disability who is unable to board, ride or disembark from an accessible vehicle without the assistance of another person (except for the operator of a lift or other boarding device)

 - Any person with a disability who could ride an accessible vehicle but the route is not accessible due to a physical barrier, for example no curb cuts for clients in wheelchairs, railroad tracks, temporary construction.

 - Any person with a disability who has a specific impairment related condition that prevents the person from traveling to or from a boarding/disembarking location.